When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 You don't want to be the guy who's been captured by a mind virus.

-So that's sort of the the phase that I'm in.
+So that's sort of the phase that I'm in.

-And uh, you know, I'm always looking for the next exciting thing, but I don't see any new ideological plates coming into this sort of tectonic collision, uh, whereas before they were submerged and new and novel and people didn't really understand it.
+And, you know, I'm always looking for the next exciting thing, but I don't see any new ideological plates coming into this sort of tectonic collision, whereas before they were submerged and new and novel and people didn't really understand it.

 So our work is done here when it comes to that.

-So, you know, that that part that part is done.
+So, you know, that part, that part is done.

-And um, I think a lot of it has to do with the way the uh the manosphere stuff exploded onto Twitter, and then from there, combined with gamergate and a few other things, really exploded, and then these ideas spread throughout uh the sort of alternative conservatives, let's say, and then uh and then has now become a little bit more mainstream.
+And then these ideas spread throughout the sort of alternative conservatives, let's say, and then has now become a little bit more mainstream.

-So uh it's been an amazing thing to watch, actually.
+So it's been an amazing thing to watch, actually.

-Um thinking about I'm thinking about doing a deep dive project on that, the the experience of the early manosphere translating into contemporary politics and uh the influence that it's had on society, whether people know it or not.
+I'm thinking about doing a deep dive project on that, the experience of the early manosphere translating into contemporary politics and the influence that it's had on society, whether people know it or not.

-Yeah, well, and I think one of the things that's most fascinating about Twitter is that when you look at it from like a data analytics standpoint, or even from an entrepreneurship sort of investment standpoint, it's really not at all an accurate reflection of how people feel in the United States, like countrywide.
+Well, and I think one of the things that's most fascinating about Twitter is that when you look at it from like a data analytics standpoint or even from an entrepreneurship sort of investment standpoint, it's really not at all an accurate reflection of how people feel in the United States, like countrywide.

-You know, there's there's a very specific type of person on another right or the left, it's active on Twitter.
+You know, there's, there's a very specific type of person on the right or the left that's active on Twitter.

 I'm one of those, right?